 5. Unaware of Typography Rules

-There are some things that your spell checker won’t suggest always.
+There are some things that your spell checker won’t always suggest.
 If you are typing content, it’s your responsibility to do it right.
 Even some popular bloggers fault here.
-It’s not really their fault.
+It’s not their fault.
 There is little awareness in our community about typography rules and unless someone points out an error in your writing you don’t learn.

 Some common typography mistakes include the improper use of space and punctuation.
-(Wrong: Obviously , it is true.
+(Wrong: Obviously, it is true.
 Right: Obviously, it is true.)
 The space is always after the punctuation and not before.
-There are other important rules about punctuation inside and outside quotes, indenting bulleted lists properly etc. Don’t worry if you feel lost.
+There are other important rules about punctuation inside and outside quotes, indenting bulleted lists correctly etc. Don’t worry if you feel lost.
 Here’s a handy guide we found for you:

 I hope this post will do our upcoming bloggers some good.
 In case you feel I missed out something, you are most welcome to tip us via comments.
 We are open to all kinds of constructive criticism too.